crispinalan/talkcalendar/README.md

 ### Binary Image

-A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35, Ubuntu 21.10 and Debian Bookworm (in testing) etc.
+A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Fedora 35, Debian Bookworm (in testing) and Ubuntu 21.10* etc.

 Assuming that the Gtk4 base libraries are installed the Talk Calendar binary can be run from the terminal using: